IBM/data-prep-kit/transforms/universal/ededup/python/README.md

 The set of dictionary keys holding [EdedupPythonTransform](src/ededup_transform_python.py) configuration for values are as follows:

-* _ededup_doc_column_ - specifies the name of the column containing a document
+* _doc_column_ - specifies the name of the column containing a document
-* _ededup_doc_id_column_ - specifies the name of the column containing a document id
+* _doc_id_column_ - specifies the name of the column containing a document id
-* _ededup_use_snapshot_ - specifies that ededup execution starts from a set of already seen hashes.
+* _use_snapshot_ - specifies that ededup execution starts from a set of already seen hashes.
 This can be used for the incremental ededup execution
-* _snapshot_directory_ - specifies a directory from which transforms are read.
+* _snapshot_directory_ - specifies a directory from which snapshots are read.
 If this is not specified, a default

 the `transform()` method of `EdedupPythonTransform` filters out duplicate documents.